Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Introduction

 Second, I explicitly quantify direct and indirect pass-through effects.
 This allows me to compare their magnitudes and relate them to retailers' wholesale and labor cost shares.
-Previous studies do not distinguish between these two forms of pass-through and do not clarify whether they are estimating combined (i.e. direct and indirect) effects or direct pass-through only.
-To see this, note that it is common to estimate pass-through using a dynamic difference-in-differences model that relates store-level monthly inflation rates to the percent change in state minimum wages.\footnote{In such a setup, inflation in states with no minimum wage hike serves as the counterfactual for inflation in states with a minimum wage hike.} Such a model delivers different pass-through measures depending on implicit assumptions regarding the nature of retailers' wholesale purchases.
-If retailers predominantly purchase from local wholesalers, then reduced-form regressions from statewide hikes will capture both direct and indirect pass-through to retail prices. \cite{renkin2020}, for example, show that U.S. grocery stores source mostly from wholesalers located in the same region, and hence, estimates of pass-through to grocery prices may capture total pass-through effects.
+Since data on wholesale costs are rarely available the literature does not distinguish between these two forms of pass-through, meaning it is generally not possible to determine whether previous estimates capture combined (i.e. direct and indirect) effects or direct pass-through only.
+To see this, note that it is common to estimate pass-through using a difference-in-differences model that relates store-level monthly inflation rates to the percent change in state-level minimum wages.\footnote{In such a setup, inflation in states with no minimum wage hike serves as the counterfactual for inflation in states with a minimum wage hike.} \cite{renkin2020} show that such a model delivers different pass-through measures depending on implicit assumptions regarding the nature of retailers' wholesale purchases.
+If retailers predominantly purchase from local producers (e.g. as is the case with grocery stores), then reduced-form regressions from statewide hikes will capture both direct and indirect pass-through to retail prices.
 However, in industries with highly tradeable goods (e.g. drugstores and general merchandise stores), the wholesale cost shock is common across all states and indirect pass-through is absorbed by time fixed effects.
 In that case, reduced form estimates only reflect direct pass-through and fail to capture the full impact of minimum wages on retail prices, and hence, real wages.
-I overcome this issue by exploiting variation in the minimum wage bite at the industry subsector-by-county level.
-Since cannabis retailers and wholesalers belong to different industry subsectors, estimates of direct pass-through to retail prices are independent of wholesale cost effects.
-Moreover, full information on retailers' upstream transactions allows me to quantify retailers' exposure to the wholesale cost shock, which in turn enables me to estimate indirect pass-through independently from direct pass-through.
+I overcome this issue by exploiting variation in the minimum wage bite at the industry-by-county level.
+Since cannabis retailers and producers belong to different three-digit industries, estimates of direct pass-through to retail prices are independent of wholesale cost effects.
+Moreover, full information on retailers' wholesale transactions allows me to quantify retailers' exposure to the wholesale cost shock, which in turn enables me to estimate indirect pass-through independent of direct pass-through.